Life-Changing Results for Construction Accident Victims

 After a Dallas Construction Accident: Dos & Don'ts

-Here are a few helpful tips we can offer when it comes to dealing with a construction accident:
+Here are a few helpful tips we can offer when it comes to dealing with a serious construction site accident in Dallas:

 - DO inform your supervisor or manager that you've been injured.